guide·10 min read

 • you may still be the party that actually paid the duty cost through carrier billing

-• your recovery path may depend on carrier cooperation, pass-through commitments, or public litigation signals
+• your recovery path depends on carrier cooperation, pass-through commitments, or litigation outcomes

 Scenario 3: Your supplier or distributor imported the goods